AnasAito/cypher-web/README.md

 ## Work in progress

-- Add more consumer nodes (HTML consumer, Structured consumer (Python dict,JSON...))
+- Add more consumer nodes (HTML consumer, Structured consumer (Python dict, JSON, ...))
 - Add/improve classifier nodes (paragraph detection,titles)
 - improve Cypher node (instead of a hardcoded transformation we can use native graph traversal supported by networkx (graph motifs))